 - Form Tutor, the first point of contact for parents

 The attendance team, including the EWO, is responsible for monitoring levels of attendance, celebrating success and acting to bring about improvement.
 Where improvement is not evident, parents/carers risk criminal prosecution which may result in fines of up to £2,500 and/or the possibility of a three months imprisonment.
 Courts may, at their discretion, impose other sanctions.

-To inform us of your child’s unexpected absence on the day please telephone the school on 01372 745333 by 09.00am at the latest, to avoid inclusion on the truancy call system.
+To inform us of your child’s unexpected absence on the day please telephone the school on 01372 745333, option 4, by 9.00am at the latest, to avoid inclusion on the truancy call system.